We may use and disclose your health information for:

 Other uses and disclosures: We may use and disclose health information for the following purposes:

-Treatment Alternatives: To inform you of treatment options available to you.
+Treatment Alternatives: To inform you of:

 As required by Law: When required to do so by applicable law.

 Individuals Involved in your Care: Unless you object, to friends, family members or others involved in your medical care or who may be helping pay for your care.
 Your health care provider may ask your permission or may use his or her professional judgment to determine the extent of that involvement.
 In all cases, your health care provider may discuss only the information that the person involved needs to know about your care or payment for your care.

-Decedents: Health records for patients deceased 50 or more years are no longer considered Protected Health Information.
+Decedents: Health records for patients deceased 50 or more years ago are no longer considered Protected Health Information.

 Public Health Activities: For public health activities such as preventing or control of disease, reporting births and deaths, and reporting child abuse and neglect.